Previous Page Next Page

 One face-to-face contact with the client is required every calendar month, except as outlined in 9500 Safety Contacts.

-If the APS specialist believes the client may have moved and is no longer available at the known address, the APS specialist follows the procedures in 9550 Safety Contacts When APS Cannot Find the Client.
+When the APS specialist believes the client moved and is not available at the last known address, the specialist follows procedure in 8220 Client Moves or Cannot Be Located.
+The specialist documents all attempted contacts as outlined policy 9500 Safety Contacts (All Safety Contacts).

 • Choosing Safety Contact as the Contact/Summary Type.